PhanVanLinh/govinh/mobile/README.md

 ## TODO
 1) Reward
 Image for rewards to folder
-Admin page for rewards (CRUD) check if can use library Rewards point is value, check to use point or code? => value
+Admin page for rewards (CRUD) check if can use library done Rewards point is value, check to use point or code? => value

 2) Redeem